junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas looks up, guilt written all over his face.
 "Everything."

 "Well, if you mean punching me in the face for waking you up, there's indeed better ways to say thank you."
-Dean swallows the feeling that is rising in his gut seeing the way Cas's eyes look, but he can't parse any of them.
+Dean swallows the feeling that is rising in his gut seeing the way Cas's eyes look, but he can't parse any of the meanings.

 "Not just that."
 Cas hesitates, but still, reaching a hand with two fingers pointed out, reaching for his cheek that is slightly getting swollen from the punch.
 "May I?"